INFORMSJoC/2024.0546/src/Comp/ALogTP/readme.md

 # Application

 The codes in this folder consider the public good provision model of Bramoulle and Kranton (2007).
-When applying ALogTP to a new problem, one has to adjust the parameters in `main.m` and the formulas in `def.m`.
+When applying ALogTP to a new problem, one has to adjust the parameters in `main.m` and the formulas in `robust_links.m` and `def.m`.

 # References
 1. Leung, M. P. (2020).
 Equilibrium computation in discrete network games.
 Quantitative Economics, 11:1325–1347.